Oath Keepers leader Stewart Rhodes ordered to be jailed until trial on seditious conspiracy

 But Mehta said they could have stayed with those they were protecting and away from the Capitol during the rioting.
 Before and after that day, Rhodes gave a number of statements contradicting the premise that he was simply waiting on an order from Trump that did not happen, Mehta said, telling followers to prepare to act with or without Trump and following the course of “revolution.”

 According to the indictment, Rhodes began preparing followers for violence two days after the 2020 election.
 On Nov.
 5, Rhodes told an invitation-only message group of Oath Keepers leaders, “We aren’t getting through this without a civil war.
 Too late for that.
-Prepare your mind, body, spirit,” On Nov.
+Prepare your mind, body, spirit.”
+On Nov.
 10, he published a call to action titled, “What We The People Must Do,” citing the example of an anti-government uprising in Serbia and storming parliament, the court filing said.

-Rhodes warned in December that if Joe Biden were to assume the presidency, “We will have to do a bloody, massively bloody revolution against them,” and coordinated the marshaling and stashing of a small “arsenal” of firearms just outside Washington for use if needed on Jan.
+Rhodes warned in December that if Biden were to assume the presidency, “We will have to do a bloody, massively bloody revolution against them,” and coordinated the marshaling and stashing of a small “arsenal” of firearms just outside Washington for use if needed on Jan.
 6, according to charging papers.

 In her earlier detention ruling for Rhodes, U.S. Magistrate Judge Kimberly Priest Johnson of Texas also pointed to FBI reports that said investigators found weapons in a search of his storage unit and evidence he purchased $40,000 of firearms and related gear in the days before and after Jan.
 6.